-Often our patients have the same questions before starting their IV therapy, so we thought
+Often our patients have the same questions before starting their hair transplant, so we thought

 it would be best to collect them all in one place.

 The best news is that your hair should go back to normal within the first year of giving birth.

 Normally, about 85 to 95 percent of the hair on your head is growing and the other 5 to 15 percent is in whats called the resting stage.
 After the resting period this hair begins to fall out.
 It usually happens while your handling your locks, like while you’re brushing or shampooing, and those hairs are replaced with new growth.

 An average woman sheds about 100 hairs a day.